 Neutrophils granulocytes act as rapid action force for inflammation and thus belong to the non-specific immune system.
 During an infection, the number of neutrophils increases quickly by using the reserves from the marginal pool (on the endothelium of large veins) or the bone marrow.
 They fight bacteria and can remove debris of endogenous cells.
 The suspension of dead neutrophils and tissue debris in tissue fluid is called pus.

 Eosinophil granulocytes serve to defend against worm parasites.

 Lymphocytes, except for natural killer cells, are part of the specific immune system.
 In the thymus, T-lymphocytes are trained to distinguish the body’s own antigens from foreign antigens and to respond accordingly.
 Hereby, T-helper cells and cytotoxic lymphocytes develop.
-The first support the mechanisms of the specific and non-specific defense; the latter recognize virus-infected or degenerated cells based on their antigens and kill them.
+T-helper cells support the mechanisms of the specific and non-specific defense; the cytotoxic lymphocytes recognize virus-infected or degenerated cells based on their antigens and kill them.

 B-lymphocytes can be activated to plasma cells, which produce free antibodies that bind foreign antigens and neutralize them.
 This means that B-lymphocytes belong to the humoral component of the specific immune response.
 When activated, part of the B-lymphocytes differentiates to become memory cells that remain in the body for many years.
 When contact occurs with a known antigen, they already know which antibodies are required.